SeadomGames/MirrorOS/README.md

 ____________________________________________________
 Want to verify our License?
 Visit the LICENSE file.
 ____________________________________________________
 Need help?
-Check out the PDF files in the main-stream branch. .pdf files are reserved for documentation and help guides, and should not be used otherwise anyless an admin gives permission.
+Check out the PDF files in the main-stream branch. .pdf files are reserved for documentation and help guides, and should not be used otherwise unless an admin gives permission.

 _________________
 v.b.0.1